ritikagr061/React.js-Learnings/README.md

    To embed JavaScript expressions or variables within JSX, enclose them in curly braces `{}`.
 For example, `<h1>Hello, {name}!</h1>` allows you to insert the value of the `name` variable into the JSX output.
 You can include any valid JavaScript expression within the curly braces.

 3. Use a Single Root Element:
-   JSX expressions must have a single root element.
+   JSX expressions must have a `single root element`.
 This means that you should wrap multiple elements within a single parent element.
 For example, instead of writing:
    ```jsx
    <h1>Hello</h1>
    <p>Paragraph</p>